Classroom Visits

 Start a Proposal

 Faculty are invited to submit a request for program development site visit funds from the Rinker Center for Global Affairs.
-Site visit funds are limited and applicants are encouraged to request funds as early as possible.
+Site visit funds are limited to a maximum of $3,000 and applicants are encouraged to identify additional external funding and request funds as early as possible.
 Preference will be given to new programs, programs in underrepresented locations, programs with strategies to increase participation among underrepresented students, and first-time program directors.

 Site Visit Funding Request Form